 Transmission cables are used to transport signals between network nodes.
-The cable type (transmission medium) must be appropriate for the signal being transported.
+The cable type (transmission medium) has to be appropriate for the signal being transported.

 Optical signals, when not sent through empty space or transparent air, require an optical fibre.
-Electric and low-frequency electromagnetic signals need a good electrical conductor like copper.
-Although not commonly used, sound waves would require sound conducting material like air or water.
+Electric and low-frequency electromagnetic signals require a good electrical conductor like copper.
+Although not often used, sound waves would require sound conducting material like air or water.